caothanhphu/kqsx-api/README.md

 ## Features
 - `/v1/kqsx/summary` returns a structured object + LLM-friendly text for daily results (per region or nationwide fallback).
 - Automatically triggers the bundled scraper to fetch and publish fresh results to Supabase when the requested date is missing.
+- Caches per-day/per-region responses in memory for 10 days to minimize Supabase load.
 - `/privacy_policy` exposes the privacy notice required for OpenAI action submissions.
 - Reads Supabase data via REST API using environment variables defined in `.env`.
 - Docker image based on Python 3.11, serving with uvicorn on port 8090.